 About Us

-Black in Gerontology & Geriatrics (BIGG), also known as Black in Aging, is an organization that was born to address the systemic inequities found in aging research/teaching/practice by focusing on three primary pillars – community, advocacy, and accountability.
+Black in Gerontology & Geriatrics (BIGG), also known as Black in Aging, was founded to address disparities and barriers in aging research, education, and practice for Black professionals worldwide.
+The organization centers its mission around three core pillars: community, advocacy, and accountability.

 What We Do